colinta/SublimeCalculate/README.md

 Select a formula and press `ctrl+shift+c` to evaluate it using python.
 Result is printed as " = *value*".  `ctrl+shift+=` does the same thing, but replaces the selection.
 If you have zero selections, you will be prompted for a formula, and the result will be inserted.

+Any function from `math` and `random` libraries can be used.
+You can generate passwords using pwd(len).

 There is also a counting command, used to count from 1 (or another index, see below) and incrementing for each region.